Henry Taunt: Family

 In 1863 Taunt married a dressmaker, Miriam Jeffery.
 They had no children.
 (Two children, Roland and Cissie, are sometimes attributed to them.
 However, they were born in the 1880s to Frederic William Taunt and Charlotte (Baker) in the Witney district.)
 In later life Mrs Taunt was an invalid and lived upstairs at Rivera.
 In 1884 Taunt's father died and his mother also moved to live at Rivera.

 Legacy

 Taunt died in 1922, six months after he turned 80.
 He left his entire estate to Fanny Miles, who with her sister Polly remained at Rivera for some years thereafter.

 Taunt's estate included at least 53,000 photographic glass negatives.
 But the house was bought by a local builder, Frank Organ, and the glass negatives started to be either stripped for use as greenhouse glass or else smashed.
 A local historian alerted the Oxford City librarian, who in 1924–25 bought several thousand of Taunt's negatives and some of his prints, papers and manuscripts, for £98 10s.

 Taunt's photographs appear in many books and fare an historical record of social history and architecture.
-Major collections of his work are held by English Heritage: 14,000 images, Oxfordshire County Council: Oxfordshire Studies and the River and Rowing Museum at Henley-on-Thames.
+Major collections of his work are held by Historic England: 14,000 images, Oxfordshire County Council: Oxfordshire Studies and the River and Rowing Museum at Henley-on-Thames.